birc-aeh/au-slurm-package/README.md

 The `controller-prlog` script then connects to all the proposed nodes and have them run a sanity-check (the `slurm-remote-prolog`).
 If any of the nodes fail the proposed set of nodes is discarded and the job goes back in the queue.

+The remote prolog must be present on all compute-nodes, the controller prolog only needs to be on the controller.

 Misc
 ----